Lymph nodes are also called lymph glands. Surgery to remove lymph nodes in the neck is called a neck dissection.

 You may also have some pain.
 Taking painkillers can help.
 Physiotherapy exercises can also reduce pain.
 Your doctor can refer you to a pain clinic if the pain continues or is not controlled with painkillers.

-Your neck will look thinner and sunken if you have had the sternocleidomastoid muscle removed.
+Your neck will look thinner and shrunken if you have had the sternocleidomastoid muscle removed.

 Lymphoedema in the head or neck can also cause symptoms inside your mouth and throat.
 This may include swelling of your tongue and other parts of your mouth.